 Certified birth certificates are required.
 A certified birth certificate must bear the official embossed seal, and a signature of the state registrar, register of deeds, or city health officer.
 The seal of a notary public does not suffice for a certified copy of a vital record.
-If you were born in Wisconsin, you may obtain a State Certified birth certificate from the Register of Deeds in the county in which you were born, or the State of Wisconsin – Vital Records.
-For individuals born in Dodge County, please contact the Register of Deeds at (920) 386-3720.
+If you were born in Wisconsin, you may obtain a State Certified birth certificate from a Register of Deeds Office, or the State of Wisconsin – Vital Records.
+Dodge County Register of Deeds may be reached at (920) 386-3720.
 The souvenir birth document given by a hospital is not a legal document and is unacceptable.

 Be prepared to provide accurate and complete names of parents.